HomeBlogEtsy IP Theft: How to Fight Back When Standard Takedowns Aren't Enough

 A DMCA takedown removes a specific listing, but it doesn't remove the seller.
-For persistent infringers, getting one listing taken down is a minor inconvenience - they just repost it under a new listing ID, sometimes within hours.
+For persistent infringers, getting one listing taken down is a minor inconvenience (dash) they just repost it under a new listing ID, sometimes within hours.

 Fighting back effectively means moving beyond single-listing takedowns and targeting the seller's ability to operate, not just individual pieces of infringing content.